 Special thanks to Tina of Mommy’s Kitchen for letting me know that today is National Jelly Filled Doughnut Day!
 She even suggested I re-post this in honor of such a prestigious holiday.
 As I am working on a tutorial for tomorrow and didn’t have anything to post today, I decided to take her up on her advice!
 Hope you enjoy these!
 Gratefully, Christy

 Those of you who have been reading Southern Plate for a while know how important I think it is to get your kids involved in cooking from time to time.
 Not only is the time spent together invaluable, but it also helps build a sense of confidence, accomplishment, and is a great means to pass on your family’s culinary history.

-You can tell I been talking to yankees today, can’t you?
+You can tell I been talking to upper geographically located Americans today, can’t you?
 Here I am using them thar fancy words.
 What I mean is its a good time to let them know why you eat what you eat and why certain recipes and dishes are of importance to your family.

 One of my readers, Lars, is an engineer who practices what I preach on a regular basis with his beautiful daughter, Melissa.
 Melissa is seven years old and already quite the cook!
 They’ve made Southern Plate’s Pecan Pie, Banana Bread, Chicken Planks, Chicken and Corn Casserole, and more!